-- distress beacons that send transmissions on 406 MHz; - satellites that process and/or relay the signals transmitted by distress beacons; and - a ground segment that consists of: - ground receiving stations called Local User Terminals (LUTs) which process the satellite signals, and - Mission Control Centres (MCCs) that provide the distress alert data to Responsible Agencies.
+- distress beacons that send transmissions on 406 MHz; - satellites that process and/or relay the signals transmitted by distress beacons; and - a ground segment that consists of: - ground receiving stations called Local User Terminals (LUTs) which process the satellite signals, - Mission Control Centres (MCCs) that provide the distress alert data to Responsible Agencies.
 Each Responsible Agency is supported by an MCC that sends beacon detection and location data (known as beacons alerts) to the Responsible Agency.
-As the name suggests, the Responsible Agency is responsible for managing the response to the beacon alerts.
+As the name suggests, the Responsible Agency is responsible for managing the response to the beacon alerts, - Return Link Service Provider (RLSP) that provides the service offered by some GNSS systems that sends a notification to the distress beacon after it has been detected by the Cospas-Sarsat System. (see section 2.6).